mtchavez/common-pw/README.md

 #### Large Datasets

-Download the data from the [probably word list][pwl] repository and place in the data directory.
+Download the data from the [probable word list][pwl] repository and place in the data directory.
 Currently `Top32Million-probable.txt` is not in version control because of size.